MrEpiX/PrintPrince/README.md

 # **Print Prince**
-Print Prince aims to centralize administration of printers in environments using both [Cirrato One](https://www.lrsoutputmanagement.com/products/cirrato) and the tool [SysMan (in Swedish)](https://www.inera.se/tjanster/eklient/eklient/), part of the swedish [eKlient coordinated by Inera (in Swedish)](https://www.inera.se/tjanster/eklient/eklient/), as their printer management.
+Print Prince aims to centralize administration of printers in environments using both [Cirrato One](https://www.lrsoutputmanagement.com/products/cirrato) and the tool [SysMan (in Swedish)](https://www.inera.se/tjanster/eklient/eklient/) as their printer management.

 By using the APIs of Cirrato and SysMan, creation of new printers in each system can be done from a single tool.
 Print Prince optimizes printer management workflow with a GUI simple and quick enough for even the first line support to use.

-* **Flexible** - Using Print Prince enables solutions such as login scripts to install printers through the Cirrato Client's API instead.
+* **Flexible** - Using Print Prince enables solutions such as login scripts to install printers through the Cirrato Client's API while still having the benefits of installing printers through SysMan.
 * **Modern** - Print Prince replaces the dated Microsoft Management Console, implementing Material Design with a modern look and responsive design focused on user experience.
-* **Minimize Mistakes** - When working with two systems and needing to create printers in both of them it's easy to forget one, Print Prince prevents that by creating the printer in both by default.
+* **Minimize Mistakes** - When working with two systems and needing to create printers in both it's easy to forget one, Print Prince prevents mistakes by creating the printer in both by default.
-* **Maximize Value** - No more double licenses for the same printer.
-Print Prince validates creation of printers against both name and IP address to make sure you don't pay double for what you have.
+* **Maximize Value** - No more of several licenses for the same printer, Print Prince validates creation of printers against both name and IP address in Cirrato to make sure you don't pay double for what you have.
-* **Lightweight** - Because Print Prince stores no data on its own, Print Prince is quick.
-All communication is in real-time with Cirrato and SysMan in your own environment asynchronously to keep the UI responsive.
+* **Lightweight** - Because Print Prince stores no data on its own, it's quick.
+All communication happens in the background in real-time with Cirrato and SysMan in your own environment to keep Print Prince responsive.
-* **User Authentication** - User rights are assigned in each system as always, Print Prince simply authenticates the user through the APIs to make sure no one unauthorized get into your systems.
+* **User Authentication** - User rights are assigned in each system, Print Prince then authenticates the user through the APIs to make sure no one unauthorized gets into your systems.

 # Requirements
 The machine running Print Prince requires at least .NET Framework 4.6.1 and the Cirrato Print Management Client (PMC) installed, configured to the Cirrato system in your environment.

-If Print Prince is used from a remote server, ability to communicate with Cirrato and SysMan servers needs to be assured according to configuration.
-The default ports are TCP 80 and 443 for HTTP/HTTPS.
+If Print Prince is used from a remote server, ability to communicate with Cirrato and SysMan servers needs to be assured according to port configuration in each system.
+The default ports of both APIs are TCP 80 and 443 (HTTP/HTTPS).

 ## **Setup**
 Install Print Prince through the setup file among the releases, download the zipped tool for a portable version or build the project on your own.